FLO-2DKaren/FLO-2D-Tutorial-Source/source/Advanced-Lessons/Module 2 Part 1.rst

 10. Uncheck Curved Arrows

-11. This will show you the flow direction of each structure.
+11. This shows the flow direction of each structure.

 .. image:: ../img/Advanced-Workshop/Module036.png